moses-nyirongo/moses-nyirongo/README.md

 ## 👨🏽‍⚕️ About Me
 I am a medical doctor with clinical experience in Internal Medicine, Surgery, Obstetrics and Gynecology and Pediatrics.
-I am passionate about the intersection of Artificial Intelligence and Healthcare, with a focus on machine learning for chronic disease prediction and clinical decision support systems.
+I am passionate about the intersection of Artificial Intelligence and Healthcare, with a focus on machine learning for chronic and infectious disease prediction and clinical decision support systems.

-Currently preparing for Internal Medicine Residency while building technical expertise in AI, data science, and health informatics.
+Currently preparing for Internal Medicine Residency while building technical expertise in AI, clinical data science and health informatics.

 ## 🔬 Research & Professional Interests

-- Artificial Intelligence in Healthcare
+- Clinical prediction and risk stratification models
-- Clinical Prediction Models
+- Chronic and Infectious disease modeling (e.g cardiovascular disease, Dengue fever)
-- Chronic and Infectious Disease Modeling
+- Population health data analysis
-- Population Health Informatics
+- Clinical decision support systems
-- Treatment Recommendation Systems
+- Machine learning applications in internal medicine
-- Data-Driven Healthcare Innovation
+- Data-driven healthcare optimization

 ## 🛠 Technical Skills